 Staff Therapist

-Heidi is a Licensed Marriage and Family Therapist (LMFT) with 15 years of professional experience teens, adults, and seniors with concerns and challenges related to divorce, family conflict, parenting challenges, dysfunctional relationships, low self-esteem, sexuality, and addiction.
-Heidi earned her Master's degree in Human Services, Marriage, Couple, and Family Therapy from Capella University.
+I am a Licensed Marriage and Family Therapist (LMFT) with 15 years of professional experience working with teens, adults, and seniors with concerns and challenges related to divorce, family conflict, parenting challenges, dysfunctional relationships, low self-esteem, sexuality, and addiction.
+I earned my Master's degree in Human Services, Marriage, Couple, and Family Therapy from Capella University.

-Heidi uses theories that include Relational, Motivational Interviewing, Solution Focused Brief (SFBT), Humanistic / Rogerian, Psychoanalytic / Psychodynamic, Mindfulness-Based (MBCT), Attachment-Based, Adlerian, Positive Psychology, Person-Centered, Christian Counseling, Family Systems, CBT / Cognitive Behavioral Therapy, Gottman Trained, Internal Family Systems (IFS), Narrative, Emotionally Focused, DBT / Dialectical Behavior Therapy.
-Our first session will be about getting to know each other and developing a sense of understanding and connection.
-We will establish rapport and develop a picture of your personal and family history.
-Heidi strives to represent authentic self, work affectively, giving assignments, providing tools and teach techniques.
+I use theories that include Relational, Motivational Interviewing, Solution Focused Brief (SFBT), Humanistic / Rogerian, Psychoanalytic / Psychodynamic, Mindfulness-Based (MBCT), Attachment-Based, Adlerian, Positive Psychology, Person-Centered, Christian Counseling, Family Systems, CBT / Cognitive Behavioral Therapy, Gottman Trained, Internal Family Systems (IFS), Narrative, Emotionally Focused, and DBT / Dialectical Behavior Therapy.
+I strive to represent authentic self, work affectively, giving assignments, providing tools, and teaching techniques.
+I can help you navigate life transitions, heal from traumatic experiences, and improve communication skills.

 View Bio ›